Dramatherapy

 What is dramatherapy?

-Dramatherapy (also called drama therapy) is a type of therapy that allows you to explore emotional difficulties through the medium of drama.
-This could involve a variety of activities including writing and learning scripts, improvisation exercises, or activities using puppets and masks.
+Dramatherapy (also called drama therapy) is a type of psychotherapy that allows you to explore emotional difficulties through the medium of drama.
+With the help of a dramatherapist, dramatherapy uses a variety of activities to work through a number of different mental health and well-being issues.
+These activities can include writing and learning scripts, improvisation exercises, or activities using puppets and masks.
+Dramatherapy can include a combination of drama, art, story making, music, or movement.

 Dramatherapy is often used within a group environment, however, it can be used in one-to-one sessions too.
 A dramatherapist will use different techniques and may help you create a fictional story to portray.
 Usually, the fictitious story will be your own story re-told through different characters.